Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Introduction

-\begin{Rem} In the physics literature \cite{HIV}, Hollowood--Iqbal--Vafa constructed the local Calabi--Yau 3-fold $X_{(1,1)}$ in a physical way and asserted that its mirror is given by the zero locus of the genus $2$ Riemann theta function.
-Their supporting arguments are based on $3$ different techniques: matrix models, geometric engineering and instanton calculus.
-In this paper we take the geometric SYZ approach to derive the mirrors, and our result agrees with theirs for $X_{(1,1)}$.
-The advantage of our mathematical work is that not only the mirror is constructed geometrically, but also we obtain a closed formula of the generating function $\Delta(\Omega)$ of the open Gromov--Witten invariants, which has interesting modular properties but was not captured in the physics argument. \end{Rem}
+In this article we take the geometric SYZ approach to derive the mirrors, and our result agrees with the work \cite{HIV} of Hollowood--Iqbal--Vafa for $X_{(1,1)}$.
+The crucial advantage of our mathematical work is that not only the mirror is constructed geometrically, but also we obtain a closed formula of the generating function $\Delta(\Omega)$ of the open Gromov--Witten invariants, which has interesting modular properties but was not captured in the physics argument.

-\begin{Rem} The SYZ mirror construction in the reverse direction has been carried out by Abouzaid--Auroux--Katzarkov \cite[Theorem 10.4]{AAK}.
+\begin{Rem} The SYZ mirror construction in the reverse direction was carried out by Abouzaid--Auroux--Katzarkov \cite[Theorem 10.4]{AAK}.
 Namely, they consider the zero locus $H$ of the Riemann theta function in an abelian variety $V$ and take the blowup of $V \times \C$ along $H \times \{0\}$ (which plays the role of the conic fibration above).
-Their general theory applied to this example provides a Lagrangian fibration on the total space and its SYZ mirror, which turns out to be the local Calabi--Yau manifold of type $\widetilde{A}$ discussed in this paper.
+Their general theory applied to this example provides a Lagrangian fibration on the total space and its SYZ mirror, which turns out to be the local Calabi--Yau manifold of type $\widetilde{A}$.
 In their situation there are no non-constant holomorphic spheres in the conic fibration.
-On the other hand there are non-trivial holomorphic spheres in our local Calabi-Yau manifolds, which lead us to the open Gromov--Witten generating function $\Delta(\Omega)$. \end{Rem}
+On the other hand, there are non-trivial holomorphic spheres in our local Calabi-Yau manifolds, which lead us to the open Gromov--Witten generating function $\Delta(\Omega)$. \end{Rem}